-Class 2 (self-employed) 2023/24
+Class 2 (self-employed, voluntary) 2024/25

 Weekly rate £3.45

-Lower Profits Limit (annual) £12,570
+Lower profits limit (annual) N/A

-Small Profits Threshold (annual) £6,725
+Small profits threshold (annual) £6,725

-Class 2 NICs are weekly flat-rate contributions payable by self-employed individuals and may be paid as a voluntary contribution by certain individuals working overseas who are not liable to pay compulsory NICs.
-At Spring Statement 2022, it was announced that, with effect from 6 April 2022, liability to pay Class 2 NICs would now apply only to those earning more than the Lower Profits Limit applicable to Class 4 NICs (2023/24: £12,570).
-Individuals with profits between the Small Profits Threshold (2023/24: £6,725) and the Lower Profits Limit will continue to build up National Insurance credits but will not pay any Class 2 NICs.
+Class 2 NICs are weekly flat-rate contributions, that in 2023/24, were payable by self-employed individuals earning more than £12,570 and may be paid as a voluntary contribution by certain individuals working overseas who are not liable to pay compulsory NICs.

+At Autumn Statement 2023, it was announced that, with effect from 6 April 2024, self-employed individuals with profits above £12,570 will no longer be required to pay Class 2 NICs, but will continue to receive access to contributory benefits including the state pension.
+Those with profits between £6,725 and £12,570 will continue to get access to contributory benefits including the state pension through a National Insurance credit without paying NICs.
+Those with profits under £6,725 who choose to pay Class 2 voluntarily to get access to contributory benefits including the state pension will continue to be able to do so.

-Class 3 (voluntary) 2023/24 Weekly rate £17.45
+Class 3 (voluntary) 2024/25 Weekly rate £17.45

-The Social Security (Contributions) (Amendment No. 3) Regulations 2023 (SI 2023/309) has extended, until 31 July 2023, a deadline for individuals to make voluntary Class 2 and Class 3 contributions in respect of the tax years 2006/07 to 2016/17 to increase their entitlement to the UK State Pension.
-Any such contributions will be payable at 2022/23 rates (£3.15 per week for Class 2 voluntary NICs and £15.85 per week for Class 3 voluntary NICs).
-The regulations also provide that any voluntary contributions made in respect of the tax years 2017/18 onwards, including in respect of 2022/23 in the period between 6 April 2023 and 31 July 2023 will also be payable at 2022/23 rates.
-From 1 August 2023 onwards, voluntary Class 2 and Class 3 contributions can be made by individuals in respect of the previous six tax years only, payable at the rate applicable for the tax year in which the voluntary contribution is made (i.e. £3.45 and £17.45 respectively for contributions made between 1 August 2023 and 5 April 2024).
+The Social Security (Contributions) (Amendment No. 3) Regulations 2023 (SI 2023/309) and the Social Security (Contributions) (Amendment No. 4) Regulations 2023 (SI 2023/751) have extended, until 5 April 2025, a deadline for individuals to make voluntary Class 2 and Class 3 contributions in respect of the tax years 2006/07 to 2017/18 to increase their entitlement to the UK State Pension.
+Any such contributions will be payable at 2022/23 rates (£3.15 per week for Class 2 voluntary NICs and £15.85 per week for Class 3 voluntary NICs and £15.85 per week for Class 3 voluntary NICs.
+The regulations also provide that any voluntary contributions made in respect of the tax years 2017/18 onwards, including in respect of 2022/23 in the period between 6 April 2023 and 5 April 2025 will also be payable at 2022/23 rates.
+From 6 April 2025 onwards, historical voluntary Class 2 and Class 3 contributions can be made by individuals in respect of the previous six tax years only, payable at the rate applicable for the tax year in which the voluntary contribution is made.

-Class 4 (self-employed) 2023/24
+Class 4 (self-employed) 2024/25

-Lower Profits Limit (annual) £12,570
+Lower profits limit (annual) £12,570

-Upper Profits Limit (annual) £50,270
+Upper profits limit (annual) £50,270

-Rate on profits between Lower and Upper Profits Limits 9%
+Rate on profits between lower and upper profits limits 6%

-Rate on profits above Upper Profits Limit 2%
+Rate on profits above upper profits limit 2%